Covid and opioids make ‘a great storm of the worst possible things’

 That’s not the case in Pennsylvania, though.

 “Fentanyl strips for some reason are not legal, and I honestly don’t know why,” said Sorrentino.
-“It’s something a lot of people have been lobbying, at least in Pennsylvania.
-There’s no logic to it, especially for the fact that these tests are going to save people’s lives.”
+“It’s something a lot of people have been lobbying for, at least in Pennsylvania.
+There’s no logic to it...these tests are going to save people’s lives.”

 Reaching out to those who need help

 Drug manufacturers paid millions of dollars in court settlements last year for their contribution to the opioid crisis.
-In July, Johnson & Johnson agreed to give $240 million to New York State for its role in the epidemic and to forego the manufacture of opioids.
-In December, Teva Pharmaceuticals was the first settlement where a jury found an opioid manufacturer guilty in its contribution to the crisis.
-Still, hundreds of companies still have not seen their day in court.
+In July, Johnson & Johnson agreed to pay $240 million to New York State for its role in the epidemic and to forego the manufacture of opioids.

 “These funds will not bring back loved ones lost to the opioid epidemic but will hopefully assist others in getting treatment that can save their lives,” said Orange County Executive Steven Neuhaus in a statement when announcing the county’s allotment.

-Each of the tristate counties in New York, New Jersey, and Pennsylvania have their own initiatives to combat the opioid crisis within their communities.
+Each of the tristate counties in New York, New Jersey, and Pennsylvania have their own initiatives to combat the opioid crisis.
 In New Jersey, Operation Helping Hand provides substance abuse treatment as an alternative to immediate incarceration.

 Back in November, members of the Passaic County Prosecutor’s Office Narcotics Task Force concluded Operation Helping Hand, and made 33 arrests.
-Each person was screened privately by a peer recovery specialist from the Morris County Center for Addiction Recovery, Education and Success (CARES).
+Each person was screened privately by a peer recovery specialist.
 Thirty-one of those arrested accepted substance-abuse treatment.

-Sussex County’s Department of Health and Human Services, which Loizzi directs, has also been using its own resources to help those affected by the opioid crisis through residential (inpatient) services, outpatient counseling, halfway houses, detoxification services, and education.

 “Over the last several years, as an overdose coalition, we’ve been trying to find different ways to bring awareness and help people seek treatment,” Loizzi said.

-The Carbon Monroe Pike Drug & Alcohol Commission raises awareness and provides access to prevention, intervention, education and treatment services from all drugs, not just opioids.
-“The fact of the matter is that opioids still remain the overall percentage of overdose deaths,” said Sorrentino, the case management advisor.
-“We’ve seen an uptick in mostly alcohol, but it fluctuates each year.
-It’s a trend.
-Alcohol could be the number one now, but next year it could be opioids.”

-“The biggest concern here is the increase that we’ve been seeing here is with the overdose deaths,” he said.
+“The biggest concern here is the increase that we’ve been seeing here is with the overdose deaths,” said Sorrentino.
 “I know Covid has played a role in that, but it just helps us realize we need to find more effective ways to reach the individual that needs help.”